A Learned Closure Method Applied to Phase Mixing in a Turbulent Gradient-Driven Gyrokinetic System in Simple Geometry: Closures

-Motivated by the results in the previous section, here we seek a dynamic, flexible closure for phase mixing in a turbulent system.
-More specifically, we seek to accurately resolve the low-order moments, $g_{0:3}$ that define the physical quantities of interest and determine transport fluxes, without retaining the higher order moments $g_{4:\infty}$.

-The proposed method requires a single kinetic simulation to formulate a set of basis vectors.
+Here we describe the mathematical details of the approach outlined in the previous section.
+The closure requires a nonlinear kinetic simulation to formulate a set of basis vectors.
 In our case, we use 48 Hermite moments for the full kinetic simulation.
-Any number of subsequent fast / fluid simulations can then be run requiring explicit computation of only $g_{0:3}$.
+Any number of subsequent fast fluid simulations can then be run requiring explicit computation of only $ f_0$, $ f_1$, $ f_2$, and $ f_3$.
+In this section we will use bold uppercase letters to denote matrices and bold lowercase letters to refer to vectors.

 The full kinetic simulation is used as follows.
-Let $G_{N\times M}$ ($M$ is the number of time points and $N$ is number of moments retained in the fluid model plus one) be the matrix created from the simulated distribution function at a single wave vector $g_n(t)$ so that $G_{ij}=g_{i}(t_j)$:
+Let $\mathbf F_{N\times M}$ ($M$ is the number of time points and $N$ is number of moments retained in the fluid model plus one) be the matrix created from the simulated distribution function at a single wave vector.
+The distribution function at a single wavevector is written $ f_i(t)$, where $i = 0,1,...,N-1$ denotes the Hermite number and $t$ takes on discrete values $t_j$ with $j = 0,1,...,M-1$ (the wave vector is suppressed for clarity), so that element $ij$ of $\mathbf F$ is $\mathbf F_{ij}= f_{i}(t_j)$:

-The SVD of $G$ is given by
+The SVD of $\mathbf F$ is given by

-where $U$ and $V$ are unitary and $\Sigma$ is diagonal with real entries.
-The columns of the matrix $U$ are the $N$ strongest eigenmodes and the rows of $\Sigma V^H$ are the time traces of the amplitude of each of these eigenmodes.